technotarek/timeliner/README.md

                 // default: false
                 // note: does not apply to events identified in startOpen option

-                startState: 'closed',
+                startState: options['startState'] || 'closed',
-                // sets whether the timeline is initially collapsed or fully expanded
+                // sets whether the timeline is initially collapsed, fully expanded, or "flat" mode
-                // value: closed | open
+                // value: closed | open | flat
                 // default: closed
                 // note: setting to "open" makes the startOpen option meaningless
+                // note: flat mode initally collapses the entire timeline except for the major markers
+                // note: the flat state is an initial display option only -- the timeline major markers return to normal before once they've  been opened/displayed

                 startOpen: [],
                 // sets the events to display expanded on page load